JYu1999/hugo-blowfish-blog/content/tweets/some-things-cant-wait/index.en.md

 Many things can be clarified with time, but needing to pee in the middle of the night isn't one of them.

-When you need to pee, you just have to pee.
+When you need to pee, you just have to pee, as soon as possible.

 Okay, this article is really pointless XD